stephentorku/PalmPoweredCourseGenerator/README.md

 The AI-Powered Education Platform is an improved Flask-based web application designed to deliver a dynamic and personalized learning experience.
 Leveraging the power of reinforcement learning, sentiment analysis, and OpenAI's GPT-3 model, the platform adapts to individual user needs, ensuring an engaging and effective learning journey.

 ---
+This project was forked from an existing repository.
+However, very few features were retained.
+The following shows what parts of the application were retained:
+- The user model and login/logout/sign up flow
+- The html and css templates
+- The flow for generating quizzes and answers

+Everything else is a contribution of my own
+---

 ## **Features**